LuiseFreese/M365BootCamp/MakeYourApp.md

 💡 You made an app (Congrats 🎉) but we have two issues with that:

-* it doesn't do anything (we wioll solve this later on
+* it doesn't do anything (we will solve this later on
 * we didn't save it yet.

 Unlikely as Office Apps, autosave will only work in Power Apps after we initially saved our app.